arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 ### `status.time: timestamp`

-Time in UTC when state of the ArangoBackup object changed.
+Time in UTC when state of the ArangoBackup Custom Resource changed.

 Required: true